 Are you looking for the healthiest children’s vitamins on the market today?
 This post (which I update monthly) will help you find the best one for your child!

 Note: If you are looking vitamins for adults I’ve got you covered with my updated best adult vitamins article.

 Kids Vitamins can be confusing.
 There are so many questions: Is there a such thing as an “unhealthy” kids vitamin?
 Do you need a vitamin with iron?
 Which vitamins are the best?
 Do kids even need vitamins at all?

-So first of all, do kids even need vitamins to begin with?
+First of all, do kids even need vitamins to begin with?

-).
+Most pediatricians will tell you that it’s not necessary for most healthy children who are growing normally (source).
 For kids who eat well and eat a variety of food, they can get all of the nutrients they need from whole foods.
 But many kids are very picky, or don’t eat a lot of food, or aren’t growing well, and that makes a lot of parents worried that they aren’t getting the nutrients they need!
 In those cases, I’d recommend talking to your pediatrician, and if they suggest giving your child a multivitamin then definitely do so.

 When buying a multivitamin, what should you look for?